- Care as medical practice: given to patients in hospitals, clinics, rehabilitation centres and other medical facilities.

 LIFEBOTS Exchange will focus on creating strong interdisciplinarity and cross-sectorial research and innovation.
 A knowledge hub for social robotics will facilitate the exchange of people/personnel interested in social robots.

-In 2020, the work of LIFEBOTS Exchange in Norway has been expanded by involving nine more small- and medium-sized enterprises.
+In 2020, the work of LIFEBOTS Exchange in Norway was expanded by involving nine Norwegian small- and medium-sized enterprises.
 The initiative is called LEE.
-Find more info in the attached resource at the bottom of this page.

-EHTEL will work with the project coordinator NTNU, which is also closely associated with EHTEL member Norwegian Centre for eHealth Research.
-It will ensure that there is a solid exchange of information between the project and EHTEL’s members.
-People should start to understand better what social robots are and what benefits they can have for European society and European industry.
-EHTEL will aim to include this topic in upcoming events and conferences.
+Despite the difficulties posed by COVID-19, EHTEL continues to work with the project coordinator NTNU, which is also closely associated with EHTEL member Norwegian Centre for eHealth Research.
+EHTEL aims to ensure that there is a solid exchange of information between the project and EHTEL’s members.
+It is important to understand better what social robots are and what benefits they can have for European society and European industry.
+This topic was included in EHTEL’s 2019 Symposium.

 ***For more information visit the project website***